oicr-gsi/vidarr/vidarr-pluginapi/docs/RuntimeProvisioner.md

 `void startup()`: Method called on server startup to initialize the plugin.
 Actual reading of configuration information does not need to happen due to jackson-databind.
 Configuration information is used here to do any setup required, e.g. passing username and password from configuration information to an SSH client to initialize a connection.
-If any configuration information is invalid, the developer mustpurposefully throw a RuntimeException to prevent server startup.
+If any configuration information is invalid, the developer must purposefully throw a RuntimeException to prevent server startup.

 ## RuntimeProvisionerProvider